The Chess game as we know is gradually going extinct:

 LEOPARD, CANNON, ELEPHANT, HAWK, UNICORN, FORTRESS, SPIDER, DRAGON (or AMAZONE), CHANCELLOR, and ARCHBISHOP.

-A Fortress with a Black Basis and a Dragon Head etc.)
+For example: You can use a White Spider, with Black top and vice versa, a Fortress with a Black Basis and a Dragon Head etc.)

 Other Chess Variants: